iainelder/jest-typescript-example/README.md

 npx ts-jest config:init
 ```

-Use VS Code to set Jest as the standard test runner.
+Use VS Code to set Jest as the standard test runner in `package.json`.

 ```json
 "scripts": {